Wrub/library-management/README.md

 2. `npx ts-node src/index.ts`

 ## Using the API
-    To test the requests, its necessary to create a supabase project and table, the columns are the exact ones as the BookModel, id is uuid and the other ones is the same as the model
+    To test the requests, its necessary to create a supabase project and table, the columns are the exact ones as the BookModel.
+    Id is uuid and the other ones is the same as the model